-Join Todd Perkins for an in-depth discussion in this video Understanding how iCloud works, part of Developing for the Apple iCloud API with iOS.
+Join Todd Perkins for an in-depth discussion in this video Understanding how iCloud works, part of iOS App Development: Apple iCloud API with iOS (2016).

 - So let's talk about what iCloud is. iCloud is a set of services that allow for various types of cloud data storage.
 So what that means is we have several different ways to send data to and from the cloud.
 The first is key-value storage.
 So this basically saves data in a key-value pair dictionary.
 And we can send that to the cloud, and bring that from the (mumbles).
 We're limited in the amount of data that we can use with key-value storage, so this is usually recommended to use user preferences or app configuration data and so forth.